lsc-project/documentation/source/persistence.rst

 XML persistence map
 *******************

-To use LSC synchronisation with databases you have to define how LSC will retrieve data from the :doc:`source database <service_source_database>` or how it will write them to :doc:`destination database <service_destination_database>`.
+To use LSC synchronization with databases you have to define how LSC will retrieve data from the :doc:`source database <service_source_database>` or how it will write them to :doc:`destination database <service_destination_database>`.
 This will be done by specifying IBatis persistence map in XML.

 Introduction
 ============